MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-configure-certificate-authorities.md

 For more information, see [Understanding the certificate revocation process](./concept-certificate-based-authentication-technical-deep-dive.md#understanding-the-certificate-revocation-process).

 ### Configure certificate authorities using the Microsoft Graph APIs

 MS Graph APIs can be used to configure certificate authorities.
-Please follow the steps at [certificatebasedauthconfiguration MSGraph commands](/graph/api/resources/certificatebasedauthconfiguration?view=graph-rest-1.0) to update the Microsoft Entra Certificate Authority trust store.
+Please follow the steps at [certificatebasedauthconfiguration MSGraph commands](/graph/api/resources/certificatebasedauthconfiguration) to update the Microsoft Entra Certificate Authority trust store.

 ### Validate Certificate Authority configuration

-It is important to ensure that the above configuration steps result is Microsoft Entra ability to both validate the certificate authority trust chain and succsessfully acquire the certificate revocation list (CRL) from the configured certificate authority CRL distribution point (CDP) .
-To assist with this task, it is recommended to install the [MSIdentity Tools](https://aka.ms/msid) PowerShell module and run [Test-MsIdCBATrustStoreConfiguration](https://github.com/AzureAD/MSIdentityTools/wiki/Test-MsIdCBATrustStoreConfiguration).
-This PowerShell cmdlet will review the Microsoft Entra tenant certificate authority configuration and surface errors/warnings for common mis-configuration issues.
+Make sure the configuration allows Microsoft Entra CBA to:

+- Validate the certificate authority trust chain
+- Successfully acquire the certificate revocation list (CRL) from the configured certificate authority CRL distribution point (CDP)

+To validate the CA configuration, install the [MSIdentity Tools](https://azuread.github.io/MSIdentityTools/) PowerShell module, and run [Test-MsIdCBATrustStoreConfiguration](https://github.com/AzureAD/MSIdentityTools/wiki/Test-MsIdCBATrustStoreConfiguration).
+This PowerShell cmdlet reviews the Microsoft Entra tenant CA configuration.
+It reports errors and warnings for common misconfigurations.

 ## Related content